-Financial advisors who fail to plan risk low return on investment, even if they’re using state-of-the-art digital tools to drive their social media marketing efforts.
-This is true because the barrier to entry on social media is low.
-In just a few clicks, your account is up and running.
+Financial advisor social media marketing requires planning.
+Advisors who don’t develop a plan risk low return on investment, even if they’re using state-of-the-art digital tools to drive their social media marketing efforts.
+This is true because the barrier to entry is low.
+In just a few clicks, you can get all of your social media accounts up and running.
 With a few more clicks you can post content and even have a basic ad running.

 But that’s where the simplicity and efficiency end.

-Social media platforms like LinkedIn, Facebook and Twitter are designed to keep us engaged and using the site—this is a good thing for their audience traffic, but a potential challenge for financial advisors.
+Platforms like LinkedIn, Facebook, and Twitter are designed to keep us engaged and using the site—this is a good thing for their audience traffic, but a potential challenge for financial advisors.
 Without a plan in place, it’s easy to sink too much time into social media marketing for a relatively small ROI.
 A plan will help you stay focused and provide the discipline to know when you’ve reached the limit of your productivity on any social platform.

 Advisors who rated themselves as “mature marketers” in eMoney’s Next Best in Class Marketing Tools study rightfully identified “marketing strategy and planning” as the most important area in their marketing efforts. eMoney’s advice is to plan first and pick a tool once you have that plan in place.